Louisiana-Pacific Corporation

 Scan Results

 Daily timeframeLouisiana-Pacific Corporation, together with its subsidiaries, provides building solutions for applications in new home construction, repair and remodeling, and outdoor structure markets in the.
-With a market capitalization of $5.34B, it sits in mid-cap territory.
+The $5.17B market capitalization puts LPX squarely in mid-cap range for its industry.
 It operates through Siding and Oriented Strand Board (OSB) segments.

 Market Cap